 - Adjust your DPO strategy based on your needs and goals.
 Traditionally, the ideal DPO is lowest one that allows for a healthy cash conversion cycle and preserves the cash flow necessary for investment and emergencies.
 But every business is unique, and your specific goals and capabilities can move the needle up or down accordingly.
 Huge retailers can have extremely lengthy DPOs; Walmart’s massive presence and market share allow it to negotiate very favorable terms with suppliers, resulting in a DPO of 46 days as of Q4 2019.
 Some companies, such as Amazon, have an even higher DPO.
 The online titan had a DPO of 94 days as of Q4 2019, letting them turn cash into investments while delaying their own payments to vendors.
 Amazon’s financial model, which collects payments from consumers instantly but distributes payments in periodic lump sums, makes this possible.

 Very few companies have the clout or the competitive ambition of Amazon or Walmart, but it’s absolutely reasonable and strategic to use your company’s plans for growth, current financial situation, and competitive strength to calculate and pursue a DPO that delivers what your business needs to thrive.

 - Invest in automation.
-Collecting, organising, and managing the data you need to calculate days payable outstanding is much easier with help from a comprehensive, cloud-based procurement solution like PurchaseControl.
-With automation and artificial intelligence driving continuous improvement through process optimisation, procurement software can connect your accounts payable team with procurement to create a powerful source of value for your company.
+Collecting, organizing, and managing the data you need to calculate days payable outstanding is much easier with help from a comprehensive, cloud-based procurement solution like PurchaseControl.
+With automation and artificial intelligence driving continuous improvement through process optimization, procurement software can connect your accounts payable team with procurement to create a powerful source of value for your company.

 Fine-tuning your DPO is much simpler with: